Rakhyvel/Orng_old/documentation.md

 The same field cannot be specified more than once.
 ```
 // Error! author field specified more than once
-(.title="The Odyssey", .author="Homer", .isbn=42, .author="Homer Simpson",):Book
+(.title="The Odyssey", .author="Homer", .isbn=42, .author="Homer Simpson"):Book
 ```
 Fields with default values can be left out.
-Their value will be the field's default value
+Their default value will be used.
 ```
 (.title="The Catcher in the Rye"):Book // Ok!
 ```